tabish121/kubernetes-examples/weather-example/weather-frontend/README.md

 # Weather REST Frontend Example

-This example creates a Vert.x based application that will pull provide a REST API for querying for weather conditions from a backend service.
+This example creates a Vert.x based application that will provide a REST API for querying for weather conditions from a backend service.

 ## Build and publish the Docker image